singnet/dev-portal/docs/products/DecentralizedAIPlatform/IAmAIDeveloper/index.md

 <br/>
 <ImageViewer src="/assets/images/products/AIMarketplace/Marketplace/AIDeveloper.webp" alt="AI Developer"/>

 ***SingularityNET (SNET)*** is a platform that allows developers to publish and monetize their AI services through blockchain.
 Any user across the internet can access these services.
-An internal token - AGIX, is used for payment.
+An internal token - ASI (FET), is used for payment.

 ## Capabilities